krisk0/razin/README.rst

 ^^^^^^^^^^^^^^^^^^
 Mid-range target of the project is fast HNF computation with a new algorithm inspired by W.Stein double-determinant.
 Python wrapper is minimalistic and only contains functions required to reach the goal or to test/benchmark subroutines/algorithms.

-The fastest in the open-source world subroutines to count big matrice determinant and small-det matrice Hermite form of are a by-product.
+The fastest in the open-source world subroutines to count big matrice determinant and small-det matrice Hermite form are a by-product.

-FLINT data structures and subroutines are used.
+FLINT and GMP data structures and subroutines are used.

 Bug?
 ^^^^